shalita-wahyudhie/Generating-Ad-Keywords-with-Python/README.md

-# ad_keywords
+# DataCamp Project: Generating Keywords for Google Ads

-DataCamp Project: Generating Keywords for Google Ads
+In this notebook, I generate keywords to use for Google Ads using python